platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 > 1
 ```

-And finally, it will ask how many disk space of our service container we need deployed.
+And finally, it will ask how much disk space of our service container we need deployed.
 For now let's go with `512`:
 ```bash {location="Terminal"}
 Enter a disk size in MB: 512
 ```

-Last it will ask us to confirm our choices.
+Last, it will ask us to confirm our choices.
 Select `Y` and the {{% vendor/name %}} will take your selections, grab the
-previous built images from early, apply our resource selections to them and deploy our full application!
+previous built images from earlier, apply our resource selections to them and deploy our full application!
 ```javascript
 Summary of changes:
   App: app